nbergont/museal/README.md

 ![Logo](https://raw.githubusercontent.com/nbergont/musela/master/icon.png)

 ## What is MUSELA ?
-This is a Raspberry Pi projet for lowcost wifi audioguide (for museum).<br>
+MUSELA mean MUSEum Lowcost Audioguide.<br>
+This projet use Raspberry Pi to serve audio files over Wifi.<br>
 Visitor use their smartphone to :
 - Connect to MUSELA wifi hotspot (open network)
 - Open web browser and open or reload any page